phac-nml/beave/README.md

 ## Input

-The inputs provided must be tabular.
+The inputs must be provided in tabular format.
 Most delimiters are supported as long as they are a single character.
 The first column of the file must contain no duplicates or missing values.
-The columns are not inspected to verify unique values only and duplicated columns will be loaded incorrectly as unique columns.
-The characters "?", " ", "", "-", "\_", and "0" are treated as missing values by the program unless the `--count-missing` option is specified.
+The columns are not inspected to verify uniqueness and duplicated columns will be loaded incorrectly as unique columns.
+The characters `?`, ` `(space), (blank), `-`, `\_`, and `0` are treated as missing values by the program unless the `--count-missing` option is specified.
 All other values are treated as a valid alleles.
 Example inputs can be found in the `tests` directory.
 Thresholds are always converted to float values, however both integers and floating point numbers may be provided.

-When running `match`, the query and reference profiles will be merged by the program.
-If duplicate ID's are detected an error will be raised by the program.

 ## Output

 ### Cluster Outputs

 The program outputs a Newick-format file containing the tree generated by whichever linkage metric is selected.
 The sample IDs and their addresses are put out in a separate file specified by the user in TSV format.
-Addresses are delimited by an '.'.
+Addresses are delimited by an `.`.
 The following is an example of the clustering output:

 | SampleID    | level_10.0 | level_9.0 | denovo_address |
 | ----------- | ---------- | --------- | -------------- |